AMERICAN RABBIT HOUND ASSOCIATION

 1.

-minimum of 5 awards to the top 5 finishers in the Open Class, but may
+must present a minimum of 5 awards to the top 5 finishers in the Open Class,

 2.

-Class, 2 awards in the Grand Champion Class, but a Club may award more if
+Champion Class, 2 awards in the Grand Champion Class, but a Club may award

 3.

-companies is left up to the discretion of the host club, rather than based
+by dog food companies is left up to the discretion of the host club, rather

 4.